charud/jsfu/README.md

 ### Automatic Continuation of Async calls ###

-The Automatic Continuation feature will replace the `§` symbol
+The Automatic Continuation feature replaces the `§` symbol
 with a callback containing any code that comes below the function call.

 It will turn